Linuxfabrik/monitoring-plugins/check-plugins/icinga-topflap-services/README.md

 **Compatibility:**

+* Cross-platform

+**Important Notes:**

 * Requires IcingaDB with the IcingaWeb2 module
 * The IcingaWeb2 user needs at least the "icingadb > General Module Access" permission

-**Important Notes:**

 * Instead of specifying URL, username and password on the command line, you can create and specify an INI file:

     ```text